dasch8/LaTeXTools/README.markdown

 Output folders patch
 --------------------

+- Patch to also include bib files from BIBINPUTS if not found in the root folder.

-Patch to automatically move generated files after compilation.
+- Patch to automatically move generated files after compilation.
 A arbitrary number of custom output folders can be defined in the settings together with file extensions to specify the files to move.
 The additional settings entry looks as follows:

 		"output_settings" : [

 			// multiple entries can be added

 			{
 				// relative path (to the root directory) where to move the files "path": "..\\Out",
 				// list of file extensions to specify files to move "exts": [".pdf",".synctex.gz"]
 			},

 			{
 				"path": "..\\Tmp",
 				"exts": [".blg",".bbl",".aux",".log",".brf",".nlo",".out",".dvi",".ps",
 				".lof",".toc",".fls",".fdb_latexmk",".pdfsync",".ind",".ilg",".idx"]
 			}

 		]

 Only tested on Windows 7 with SumatraPDF.
 Should also work on the other platforms.